-Our vertebral fractures research programme is led by Dr Emma Clark.
+Our vertebral fractures research programme is led by Prof Emma Clark.
 The main aim is to improve the identification and management of older people with osteoporotic vertebral fractures.

 A major component of this research programme is clear identification of the symptoms and impact of osteoporotic vertebral fractures.
 Our work has identified that the type of back pain and other symptoms described by women with vertebral fractures is different to that described by women with osteoarthritis of the back[1-3].
 We have also identified that women with vertebral fractures have a reduced quality of life, mainly due to a reduction in physical functioning [4-6].